 Manuscripts focusing, but not limited to, on one of the following or related points are particularly welcome:

-• Impact of future climate change on drought characteristics, potential impacts and mitigation and adaptation measures; and
+• impact of future climate change on drought characteristics, potential impacts and mitigation and adaptation measures

 Keywords: drought, water scarcity, water management, science communication, impacts, forecasting, modelling, climate change, climate change impacts, climate resilience

 Important Note: All contributions to this Research Topic must be within the scope of the section and journal to which they are submitted, as defined in their mission statements.
 Frontiers reserves the right to guide an out-of-scope manuscript to a more suitable section or journal at any stage of peer review.